-Country X is a land-locked developing country which is experiencing rapidly increasing energy demand.
+Country X is a land-locked developing country and a net-importer of fossil fuels.
+Country X has experienced rapidly increasing energy demand and the provision of sufficient and reliable energy for accelerated sustainable development in Country X is a major challenge.
 Country X's energy generation mix has historically depended on hydro-power, with limited biomass power.
-However, in recent decades, new installed capacity has been nearly entirely based on imported diesel oil, taking advantage of diesel oil's ease of deployment and low upfront costs.
+However, in recent decades, new installed capacity has been nearly entirely based on diesel oil, taking advantage of diesel oil's ease of deployment and low upfront costs.

 As such, diesel oil now represents 31% of Country X's marginal generation.
 In addition, the government subsidises the cost of diesel oil to power producers.
-Fossil fuel imports and subsidies now create a significant economic and budgetary cost to the country, and are also among the main sources of the country's CO_2 emissions.
+Fossil fuel imports and subsidies now create a significant economic and budgetary cost to the country, and are also among the main sources of the country's CO2 emissions.

-The Electricity Supply Corporation (ESC) of Country X is a 100% government-owned electric utility that generates, transmits and distributes electric power.
-As electricity supply cannot meet demand, load shedding (brown and black-outs) is a regular day-to-day occurrence for all but priority customers of ESC.
+The Electricity Supply Corporation (ESC) of Country X is a vertically-integrated, 100% government-owned electric utility that generates, transmits and distributes electric power.
+Currently, electricity supply cannot meet demand and new capacity is urgently needed in the generation system.
+Load shedding (brown and black-outs) is a regular day-to-day occurrence for all but priority customers of ESC, and is estimated to frequently exceed over 10% of peak demand.
+ESC currently has a significant backlog of new connections, both from residential and industrial customers, resulting in significant suppressed demand in the system.

-Further ESC has a weak balance sheet, due to poor collection of bills and not being able to pass on the full effects of government's subsidies for imported diesel fuel into its tariffs.
-ESC's severe cash flow constraints mean that the government has decided to open up the generation sector to private investment.
-At the same time the government is keen to steer the country along a more low-carbon pathway and has highlighted the utilization of the country's underexploited renewable energy resources as one of its priorities.
+Further ESC has a weak balance sheet, due to poor costs recovery of bills and not being able to pass on the full effects of government's subsidies for diesel fuel into its tariffs.
+ESC's severe cash flow constraints mean that the government is now looking for private investment in the power sector to meet its energy needs and has decided to open up the generation sector to private investment.
+At the same time the new ruling party is keen to steer the country along a more low-carbon pathway and has highlighted the utilization of the country's underexploited renewable energy resources as one of its priorities.

-A recently conducted renewable energy (RE) master plan for the country has identified strong potential for onshore wind energy sector, with a 5 year target of 500 MW of utility-scale installed wind energy capacity.
-As such, Country X has decided to develop a NAMA to achieve this 5 year target and is exploring options to receive international support as well as utilize its limited domestic resources.
+A recently conducted renewable energy (RE) master plan for the country identifies strong potential for onshore wind energy sector.
+The report identifies a 5 year target for 500 MW of utility-scale installed wind energy capacity that could immediately be utilized and feed energy to the grid, with no material environmental impacts.

+In light of the above scenario, Country X has recently decided to develop a NAMA for to achieve the country's 5 year 500 MW wind energy target and is exploring options to receive international support as well as utilize its limited domestic resources.
 The country wants to attract private sector investment in wind energy with the preferred option of having independent power producers (IPPs) selling energy to the grid via 20 year power purchase agreements (PPAs) with ESC.